Location - Bowling Green Bay National Park, North Queensland, Australia

 If, by this point, you still have enough time, follow the spur down past Cockatoo Rock (a monolithic granite rock).

 After enjoying the views, continue down to the musical rocks before navigating your way into Cockatoo Creek.
+Note: the musical rock garden was discovered by Stefan Aeberhard.

 Once in Cockatoo Creek, you can have a refreshing swim in pools of water before following the creek downstream to the start of an old track to Nook's memorial.